w3f/polkadot-wiki-old/docs/polkadot/learn/comparisons/cosmos.md

 The entire validator set must resolve a conflict if it so happens that the supermajority of the validators which are assigned to a parachain shard become dishonest (or Byzantine, a word to refer nodes which have failed in some fashion-- whether this means they have gone offline or become malicious).

 Cosmos does not operate under the assumption that all the connected chains have shared state, so in this way each chain is independent and responsible for incentivizing their own security.
-The Cosmos IBC design does not make additionally security guarantees on of any of the interchain messaging.
+The Cosmos IBC design does not make additional security guarantees on any of the interchain messaging.
 If a user decided to send a message from one Cosmos Tendermint chain to another, and later that second chain is corrupted because it had much lower security, it could have an indirect effect on the original chain.
 Cosmos' model is only as secure as the least secure of the bridged chains that the user uses.
 It is expected that the security will vary widely between each chain on Cosmos and users of the chains should know and understand this.
 This is different from Polkadot which is designed to distribute security as a blanket over all parachains through the shared-state model.

 ## Interoperability